sinkillerj/ProjectE/README.md

 #Building Instructions

 1. Clone the repository into desktop.
+2. Run the gradlew commands setupDecompWorkspace and eclipse/idea depending on your IDE.
 2. There will be a script with the commands required to build.
 3. Make any changes that you want.
 4. Run build.bat